gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/23 - Psalms.md

 - God's time is different from the creation time (Ps 90:4)
 - Number our days: reflect on our finitude to gain wisdom (Ps 90:12)
 - Being satisfied with God love leads to lasting happiness (Ps 90:14)
+# Psalm 91
+A Psalm exalting God as the protector and refugee for everyone who trusts in Him.

+Ps 91:2 *"My refuge and my fortress; my God, in whom I trust."*
 # Psalm 104

 # Psalm 136